Washington Metro: Fare structure

-Riders enter and exit the system using a stored-value card in the form of a proximity card known as SmarTrip.
+Riders may enter and exit the system using a stored-value card in the form of a proximity card known as SmarTrip.
 The fare is deducted from the balance of the card when exiting.
 SmarTrip cards can be purchased at station vending machines, online or at retail outlets, and can store up to $300 in value.
-Metro also accepts Baltimore's CharmCard, a similar contactless payment card system.
+Since 2010, Metro has also accepted Baltimore's CharmCard, a similar contactless payment card system.
+Contactless payments via credit card, debit card, or smart device have been accepted on Washington Metro since May 2025.

 Metro fares vary based on the distance traveled and the time of day at entry.
-During peak hours (weekdays from opening until 9:30 a.m. and 3–7 p.m.), fares (effective 2017) range from $2.25 to $6.00, depending on distance traveled.
-At all other times, fares range from $2.00 to $3.85 based on distance traveled.
-Discounted fares are available for school children, people with disabilities, and senior citizens.
-Metro charges off-peak fares on all federal holidays.
+Fares (effective 2024) range from $2.25 to $6.75, depending on the distance traveled during weekdays prior to 9:30 PM and $2.25 to $2.50 on weekends or after 9:30 PM on weekdays at the time of tapping in.
+Discounted fares from 50% to 100% are available for DC school children, SNAP Recipients in Maryland, Virginia, and Washington DC, disabled people, and senior citizens.

 Parking fees at Metro stations range from $3.00 to $5.20 on weekdays for riders; non-rider fees range from $3.00 to $10.00.
 Parking is free on Saturdays, Sundays, and federal holidays.

 Since June 25, 2017, the first fare hike in three years, peak-period rail fares increased 10 cents, with $2.25 as the new minimum and $6.00 as the maximum one-way fare.
 Off-peak fares rose 25 cents, to a $2.00 minimum and $3.85 maximum, as will bus fares.
-A new one-day unlimited rail / bus pass became available for $14.75, which is presently available for $13.00.
+A new one-day unlimited rail / bus pass became available for $14.75, which is presently available for $13.50.

+On June 24, 2024, WMATA announced another fare hike effective June 30, 2024, with a general increase of 12.5% to most services.
+Of the fare increases, the rail fare during the weekday increased to range from $2.25 to $6.75, while the flat $2.00 rate during late night (after 9:30) and weekend hours was replaced to range from $2.25 to $2.50 depending on the distance traveled.

 Passengers may purchase passes at farecard vending machines.
 Passes are loaded onto the same SmarTrip cards as stored value, but grant riders unlimited travel within the system for a certain period of time.
 The period of validity starts with the first use.
 Four types of passes are currently sold: